If you are thinking about replacing your windows, you should know all of the types of home windows available!

 These windows work like a sliding glass door, they are extremely easy to open.
 Slider windows are also easy to maintain and a cost effective option.
 Great for light and ventilation, but you can only open half of the window.

 These windows are rarer and commonly found on older homes in warmer climates.
 The window is made up of several smaller panes that can be cranked open, making them fabulous at ventilation.
 We wouldn’t recommend these for colder climates because they are poor insulators.
-These windows are also a bit annoying to clean.

 Storm windows are another layer of window that you can add over your existing windows.
 The flat, large panes add another layer of protection and insulation.
 Most homeowners put them up during colder months and remove them in nicer weather.
 You can’t open your windows when you have storm windows installed.